BartMassey/portaudio-rs-demos/README.md

 * `bsine.rs`: Emit a monophonic sine wave on audio output using the PulseAudio blocking interface.

+## Note To Contributors

+These demos share a lot of code: they are fairly copy-and-paste.
+This is intentional: I want the demos to be self-contained without going to fancy structuring that might obscure the function.
+If you make a change to one of the demos, please check the others to see if your change should also be made there.

 ## License

 This program is licensed under the "MIT License".
 Please see